LandonHolcomb/crafty-comet-space/content/authors/admin/_index.md

 ## About Me

-I'm a PhD student in Computer Science at Clemson University, where I focus on **quantum machine learning, variational quantum algorithms, and trainability in hybrid quantum-classical systems**.
-My research explores the intersection of quantum computing, machine learning, and algorithm design—with applications in areas like natural language processing and biophysics.
+I'm a PhD student in Computer Science at Clemson University, where I focus on **quantum machine learning, variational quantum algorithms, and Quantum Natural Language Processing**.
+My research explores the intersection of quantum computing, machine learning, and algorithm design.

-Before transitioning to computer science, I completed an MS in Physics at Clemson, working on computational and experimental problems in biophysics.
-I'm passionate about bridging theory and application, advancing quantum technologies, and making quantum computing more accessible through teaching and science communication.
+Before transitioning to computer science, I completed an MS in Physics at Clemson, working on computational Astrophysics.
+I'm passionate about bridging theory and application, and making quantum computing more accessible through teaching and science communication.

-Outside the lab, you'll find me hiking, writing, or working on hardware projects.